Kick off the new tax year with 50% off our Ltd company accountancy packages!

-In unfair dismissal claims, employment tribunals (except in Northern Ireland) take the “Acas code of practice on disciplinary and grievance procedures” into account where relevant and may increase an award of compensation by up to 25% for an employer’s unreasonable failure to follow it.
+In unfair dismissal claims, employment tribunals (except in Northern Ireland) take the “Acas code of practice on disciplinary and grievance procedures” into account where relevant and may increase an employee’s compensation award by up to 25% where an employer unreasonably fails to follow the code.

-If your Employer has a contractual disciplinary policy but does not follow this your employer will be in breach of contract.
+If your employer has a contractual disciplinary policy (i.e. mentioned in your contract of employment) but doesn’t follow this, your employer will be in breach of contract.

-If you are dismissed without your employer following a contractual disciplinary policy you can bring a claim for breach of contract in a County Court or High Court, or wrongful dismissal (i.e. dismissal in breach of contract – regarding the notice period and loss of salary over the period in which the disciplinary period should have been followed) and unfair dismissal in an Employment Tribunal.
-If you are dismissed before you have 2 years continuous service then you do not have a right to claim unfair dismissal but you may have the right to claim breach of contract if the situation above applies to you.
+If you are dismissed without your employer following a contractual disciplinary policy you can bring a claim for breach of contract in a County Court or High Court, or wrongful dismissal and unfair dismissal in an Employment Tribunal.
+If you’re dismissed before you have two years continuous service, then unless you are making a claim for automatic dismissal (details here) then you don’t have a right to claim unfair dismissal, but you may have the right to claim breach of contract if the situation above applies to you.

-In a case in March 2014 the Supreme Court ruled that there is an implied contractual right to a fair disciplinary process, a serious breach of which could enable an employee to obtain an injunction preventing the employer from completing the process without starting again.
-In Chhabra v West London Mental Health NHS Trust this implied right was breached because the ‘conclusions’ of the person investigating the allegations against Chhabra had been amended extensively by an HR Advisor, resulting in an alleged misconduct being wrongly categorised as gross misconduct.
-The Court recognised that it is legitimate for the investigator to seek advice from HR about procedure or to ensure the report is clear and covers all necessary matters, but not the extensive amendments that were carried out in this case.
+In a case from March 2014 the Supreme Court ruled that there’s an implied contractual right to a fair disciplinary process, a serious breach of which could enable an employee to obtain an injunction preventing the employer from completing the process without starting again.
+In Chhabra v West London Mental Health NHS Trust this implied right was breached because the ‘conclusions’ of the person investigating the allegations against Chhabra had been amended extensively by an HR Advisor, resulting in alleged misconduct being wrongly categorised as gross misconduct.
+The Court recognised that it’s legitimate for the investigator to seek advice from HR about a procedure or to ensure the report is clear and covers all necessary matters, but not the extensive amendments that were carried out in this case.

 In August 2015 an Employment Tribunal found that an employee was unfairly dismissed after he was told to “not bother coming back on Monday” during an argument with his manager.
 In Townsend v Commercial Storage Ltd, Mr Townsend was a driver for a small family business.
 Mr Townsend took this comment as a dismissal and left the workplace; Mr Cooke, the manager, made no attempt to contact Mr Towsend after this and later sent him his P45.
 Mr Townsend claimed unfair dismissal but the Employer argued he had resigned and had not been dismissed.
 Mr Townsend was successful in his unfair dismissal claim with the Tribunal saying there was a total failure to adopt any sort of fair procedure.